Why Are UFC Fighters Bald? (4 Reasons Explained)

 This pushing force into your opponent can result in the hairs on your head being pulled out or even the underlying skin being scarred from friction wounds.
 Ouch.

-Fighters often experience weird-looking cauliflower ears from the same friction with frequently pushing your head into your opponent.
-Some get around it by using their forehead more than the sides of their heads, but that’s explained in further detail here.
+Fighters often experience weird-looking cauliflower ears from the same friction with frequently pushing their head into their opponent.

-The hairs on a fighter’s head are open for being pulled out frequently during grappling.
 There are plenty of positions in Brazilian Jiu-Jitsu where your opponent may be reaching around your neck to try and get a submission hold and accidentally pull on the hairs on your neck and head.

 This is often a problem for women fighters or men with really long hair, and that’s why plenty of fighters in training will choose to put cornrows in their hair or another method that lets them do MMA with long hair.

-A particular grappling style or pattern of movements can be enough to cause repetitive hair loss from pulled stray hairs.
 When it happens enough times in the same place, it can be enough for your body to develop resistance by scarring.

 The scarring on a fighter’s head can stop the hair from developing at the root and growing altogether!

 One of the only sure ways to protect the whole head from these problems (including the cauliflower ears) is to wear a head guard designed for MMA.
-The hair can be tucked into the head guard and protect the fighters’ ears simultaneously.

-Many UFC fighters will shave their heads and appear completely bald by choice.
-This is mainly because dealing with keeping your hair from being pulled out or dealing with the constant sweat is frustrating for full-time fighters.
+This is mainly because keeping your hair from being pulled out or dealing with the constant sweat is frustrating for full-time fighters.

 Fighters like Alexander Volkanovski have said that while they are in a prime fighting season, the last thing they want to worry about is keeping their hair clean, tidy, or safe from developing friction burns.